 The Thyroid Gland, Naturopathic vs. Conventional Treatment

 For starters, let’s go over the anatomy and physiology of the thyroid gland.
-The levels of thyroid hormone in our systems determine our body temperature, our basal metabolic rate (metabolism), how quickly our digestion moves, how easily we transform food into energy and how easily we are able to expend that energy.
-When the thyroid levels in our bodies start to go down, the anterior pituitary part of our brain signals the thyroid gland to make more thyroid hormones.
+The levels of thyroid hormone in our systems determine our body temperature, basal metabolic rate (metabolism), how quickly our digestion moves, how easily we transform food into energy, and how easily we can expend that energy.
+When the thyroid levels in our bodies start to go down, the anterior pituitary part of our brain signals the gland to make more thyroid hormones.

-Whenever having the Thyroid gland assessed by your Doctor, always ask for not only the TSH, but also the “free” levels of T3 and T4 (the two measurable Thyroid hormones).
-The reason for the many tests: many women’s TSH levels will come back within the “normal” range when their Thyroid hormones come back low.
-This is a very common situation that never gets discovered because it is normally only the TSH level that is tested.
+Whenever having the Thyroid gland assessed by your Doctor, always ask for the TSH and the “free” levels of T3 and T4 (the two measurable Thyroid hormones).
+The reason for the many tests is that many women’s TSH levels will come back within the “normal” range when their Thyroid hormones come back low.
+This is a common situation that never gets discovered because it is normally only the TSH level that is tested.

 This situation illustrates the point that we come back to in the hormone discussion.
 All people are different in their chemistry.
 Many of us do not fit into the “normal” ranges of conventional laboratory tests.